roop/citron/docs/grammar-file.md

 parameters, any type mismatches would be caught when the generated parser is compiled.

+The code block may throw errors and these errors will be propagated up to one of the parsing methods: `consume(token:, code:)`, or `endParsing()`.
+This can be used to handle semantic errors from within code blocks.
+For example, if we have an arithmetic expression evaluator that evaluates an expression as it parses it, we might want to throw on a division-by-zero error.

 The code blocks are a great way to build a data structure (usually a parse tree) representing the parsed data.
 Typically, the code block for a rule builds the data structure representing the LHS symbol of the